EvaMaeRey/ggregions/README.md

 ### To do/consider

--\[\]Stat won’t warn about required_aes, since none are declared.
-We anticipate allowed aes to be quite varied.
-How otherwise can this be addressed? -\[\]Think through, experiment if compute_group might also work, and if it is preferable
+- [ ] Stat won’t warn about required_aes, since none are declared.
+We
+  anticipate allowed aes to be quite varied.
+How otherwise can this be addressed?
+- [ ] Think through, experiment if compute_group might also work, and if
+  it is preferable

 ### Test Stat